-Information that is fit for purpose, secure, available, and accessible, and complies with applicable laws and regulations, enables staff to make everyday decisions and assists the department to realise its strategic objectives.
+Direction and guidance on ensuring information is fit for purpose, secure, available, accessible, complies with applicable laws and regulations, enables staff to make everyday decisions and helps the department to realise its strategic objectives.

 Changes since previous version

-2021 Dec 07 - updated contact details in policy statement.
+2021 Dec 07 - update to policy statement - updated contact details.

 2020 Dec 01 - rescinded implementation document: Information Security Policy Guidelines.